 We welcome parents who can volunteer to help.
 Volunteers can be used in the classrooms, library, and even from home (doing cutting, sewing, carpentry, etc.).
 Your help is especially valuable in activities sponsored by our school PTO.
 If you can volunteer, please contact your child's teacher.
+All volunteers must have a pre-approved background check through our SafeVistor system.

-Latch Key-The Richland-Bean Blossom Community School Corporation's Extended Day Program
+The Richland-Bean Blossom Community School Corporation's Extended Day Program

-Latch Key's goals are to provide a safe, affordable, high quality before and after school care program for children while these children's parents work or attend school, and to make this service available for children in a safe, familiar setting.
-The Before School component operates from 6:30 AM - 8:30 AM following the RBBCSC calendar and the After School Component operates from 3:15 PM - 6:00 PM also following the RBBCSC calendar.
+Our goal is to provide a safe, affordable, high quality before and after school care program for children while these children's parents work or attend school, and to make this service available for children in a safe, familiar setting.
+The before-school component operates from 6:30 AM - 8:30 AM following the RBBCSC calendar and the after-school component operates from 3:15 PM - 6:00 PM also following the RBBCSC calendar.
 Please see the Extended Day Handbook for detailed information.